Open-EO/openeo-earthengine-driver/README.md

 > For example, the handling of no-data, NaN and infinity values works differently.
 > Be aware that in some cases the results may slightly differ when compared to other openEO implementations.

+Other known issues:
+- Ideally, all comutations - including the datacube management - run on GEE's side.
+  Currently, some smaller checks still run in the proxy implementation due to the issue that we can't easily abort execution on GEE in case we identify anomalies or other issues.